 Students can choose to study computer science as a GCSE option in Years 10-11.

-From September 2016, students will follow the OCR Computer Science course (J276).
+We follow the OCR Computer Science GCSE course (J276) graded 9-1.

 Key Stage 5 – A Level Computer Science

-We follow the OCR Computer Science A level course (H446) lasting 2 years comprising three units:
+We follow the OCR Computer Science A level course (H446).

 - Computer Systems